Botanical Name: Oxalis regnellii sp.

 Flush your plant.
 Oxalis is sensitive to the salt buildup from fertilizers.
 You'll notice it as whitish deposits on the surface of the soil or around the rim of the planter.
 It's a good idea to flush the soil occasionally to rid the soil of excess salts, which can harm this plant's fleshy roots.
 Flush the pot every month or two by watering plants thoroughly with room-temperate water.
 Allow the water to drain through the drainage holes for a half-hour.
 Then flush it again.
 Empty the drainage tray afterward so that the plant is not sitting in water.

 Is Oxalis dead or dormant?
 Flattened stems and dry, shriveled leaves may cause you to believe your houseplant has bit the dust.
 But don't give up on it!
 Although shamrock doesn't require a period of dormancy, it may happen.
-Oxalis plants may go dormant if the soil is allowed to dry out or if it's exposed to hot, direct sun.
+Oxalis plant may go dormant if the soil is allowed to dry out or if it's exposed to hot, direct sun.
 Don't worry, it will come back.
 Cut off the foliage at soil level, and with good care and you'll have a healthy, thriving purple shamrock plant in just a few weeks.

 Something bugging your houseplant?
 Purple shamrock isn't a pest-magnet, but it's just as susceptible as any other indoor plant.
 Watch for thrips, whiteflies and spider mites.
 Isolate an infested plant and treat it right away with insecticidal soap.
 Insects tend to multiply quickly and will invade other houseplants.
 If your houseplant is badly infested, don't be afraid to cut it down to the soil level; this vigorous grower will soon replace them.